Last updated:

 Syria’s current complex humanitarian emergency is among the largest humanitarian crises in the world and the earthquake has only exacerbated the situation and vulnerabilities.

-One year on, although some reconstruction has begun and philanthropy has been generous in its response, much of the affected areas are still in ruins.
+One year on, although some reconstruction has begun and philanthropy has been generous in its response, much of the affected areas in Turkey are still in ruins.
 One in three children displaced by the earthquake is still homeless, needs in Syria remain high and survivors continue to deal with the impacts of the disaster, including the mental trauma.

 Source: CNN